 Although workers are legally entitled to a certain amount of paid time off each year, employers reserve the ability to approve or refuse holiday requests.

-But dealing with requests for annual leave can easily become a headache for managers.
-Last-minute requests, employees making holiday arrangements before receiving permission and clashes when multiple personnel want to take the same time off can make it difficult for managers to ensure adequate staffing levels and avoid disruption to operations, while avoiding staff disputes and damaging team morale.
+But dealing with requests for annual leave can easily become problematic for managers.
+Last-minute requests, employees making holiday arrangements before receiving permission and clashes when multiple personnel want to take the same time off can make it difficult for managers to ensure adequate staffing levels and avoid disruption to operations, while averting staff disputes and damaging team morale.

 This makes it important to be organised and transparent about the rules for requesting and taking annual leave, and for managers to be consistent when considering requests.